ARMmbed/icetea/first_time_use_guide.md

 reporting and many others.

 The most common configurable step here are cli initialization commands.
-IcedTea runs a set of default commands for each dut it initializes.
+Icetea runs a set of default commands for each dut it initializes.
 These commands are
 ```
 set --retcode true